eileenmcnaughton/deduper/Readme.md

  address field in common.

  - merge resolvers - adds merge resolvers so some conflicts can be resolved in safe mode.
+ Current resolvers are
- Currently only the Yes resolverr which allows to choose yes-no fields to resolve as 'YES'  - useful for things like is_opt_out.
+  - the Yes resolver which allows to choose yes-no fields to resolve as 'YES'  - useful for things like is_opt_out.
  ![Resolvers](docs/images/Settings.png?raw=true "Deduper screen")
+ - The Uninformative characters resolver.
+This strips a range of white space and punctuation characters out when comparing names.
+Currently the list is hard coded but I'm open to making it configurable.
+It also has a shorter list of characters that it will strip only if that resolves the conflict.
+For example a '.' is stripped in the uninformative characters resolver as that will mean later the initial resolver has a better chance of working.
+ By contract the "'" preferred in.
+ - The Misplaced Name resolver.
+This addresses the situation where it can determine the full name is in the first or last name field.
+ - The Initials resolver.
+This addresses the situation where it can determine the Initial is in the first or last name field.
+ - The silly names resolver.
+The ensures that a number in a name field or a known 'silly' name does not block a merge (currently 'first', 'last' & 'blah').
+ - The preferred contact field resolver.
+This allows you set fields as being 'use whatever my preferred contact uses'.
+ Preferred contact is determined by a setting - current options are most recently created, least recently created, most recently modified, least recently modified, most recent donor, most prolific donor.

-- merge conflicts api - does anaylsis on current conflicted merges to look for patterns.
+- merge conflicts api - does analysis on current conflicted merges to look for patterns.

 **Note**